bsreeram08/ses_game/memory-bank/projectbrief.md

-# Project Brief: Indian Cards Against Humanity
+# Project Brief: Samudhayam Ethirkum Attai

 ## Core Goal

-To create a unique, digital, mobile-responsive card game inspired by "Cards Against Humanity" but with a distinct Indian flavor and a custom ruleset.
+To create a unique, digital, mobile-responsive card game inspired by prompt-and-answer party games but with a distinct Indian flavor and a custom ruleset.
 The game involves players responding to prompts with answer cards, judged by a rotating "dealer," with the goal of collecting the most prompt cards.
 It should be playable online with friends or strangers, supporting 3-10 players.

 ## Key Objectives